 - there is a sufficient capacity to meet the recycling/composting requirement through to the end of the Plan period; and - from 2031 there is a predicted shortfall in non-inert landfill.
 This results in a cumulative shortfall in residual waste management capacity of c607,000 tonnes to the end of the Plan period.
-It should also be noted that if the planning permission expiry date related to the Patteson Court Landfill permission was to be extended beyond 2030, then sufficient non-inert waste management capacity would be provided until 2039/40 leaving c50,000 tonnes of waste requiring alternative management to the end of the Plan period. - Even when considering capacity at the gasification facility at Charlton Lane Eco Park there is a predicted shortfall in 'other recovery' capacity throughout the Plan period.
-This reduces when considering the Environment Act Target of 50% reduction in residual waste by 2042. - a shortfall in inert waste recovery capacity of c224,542 tonnes is predicted to arise in 2027 increasing to c 857,256 tonnes in 2031 and c1,219,000 tonnes in 2042.
+It should also be noted that if the planning permission expiry date related to the Patteson Court Landfill permission was to be extended beyond 2030, then sufficient non-inert waste management capacity would be provided to meet Surrey's predicted needs until 2039/40 leaving c50,000 tonnes of waste requiring alternative management to the end of the Plan period. - Even when considering capacity at the gasification facility at Charlton Lane Eco Park there is a predicted shortfall in 'other recovery' capacity throughout the Plan period.
+This reduces when the predicted effect of the Environment Act target of 50% reduction in residual waste by 2042 is factored in. - a shortfall in inert waste recovery capacity of c470,000 tonnes is predicted in 2031 increasing to c1,213,000 tonnes by the end of the Plan period in 2042.